I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddi_present_multiplane_overlay.md

 A handle to the resource that is displayed by using the overlay plane.

-`LayerIndex`

-The zero-based index of the overlay plane to display.
-The top plane (in the z-direction) has index zero.
-The planes' index values must be sequential from top to bottom.

-`PlaneAttributes`

-A <a href="..\d3dumddi\ns-d3dumddi-_d3dddi_multiplane_overlay_attributes.md">D3DDDI_MULTIPLANE_OVERLAY_ATTRIBUTES</a> structure that specifies overlay plane attributes.

 `SubResourceIndex`

 The zero-based index into the resource, which is specified by the handle in the <b>hResource</b> member.
 This index indicates the subresource, or surface, on which an overlay plane is to be displayed.

+`PlaneAttributes`

+A <a href="..\d3dumddi\ns-d3dumddi-_d3dddi_multiplane_overlay_attributes.md">D3DDDI_MULTIPLANE_OVERLAY_ATTRIBUTES</a> structure that specifies overlay plane attributes.

 ## Requirements